-CIT supports two web conferencing platforms: Zoom and Skype for Business for Windows and Skype for Business for Mac.
+CIT supports two web conferencing platforms: Zoom and Skype for Business (Skype - Windows and Skype - Mac).
 These products have similar, overlapping capabilities.
 Zoom is better suited for scheduled events and training sessions.
 Skype is very strong for ad-hoc or on-the-fly communications.
 See our Web Conferencing Comparison Chart, which lists the features and best uses for each product.

 Zoom is a full-featured online web and video conferencing service.
 It offers online meetings and webinars.
 Zoom features include polling, breakout rooms, and a wide variety of audio options, including unlimited toll calling and toll-free dialing options.
 Zoom meetings include the ability to share files and collaborate via a whiteboard.

 Zoom is available to faculty, staff, affiliates, and students.

 Skype for Business for Windows, Mac and Mobile

 Microsoft Skype for Business/Mac is a unified communications tool for Cornell faculty, staff, and students.
 It provides

 - presence (a combination of your availability and willingness to communicate; helps users approach their colleagues at the right time and through the right form of communication)

 - voice calls (voice over IP)

 - online meetings